 9) In the case of vehicles of category L, the temperature shall be limited to 350°C. If necessary, the number of applications per cycle must be reduced accordingly.
 However, in this case, the number of cycles shall be increased to keep the total number of applications constant.

 H-2.2.2.1.2 Shoe assemblies

-The mean contact pressure at the brake lining working surface shall be constant at 22 ± 6 N/cm2 calculated for a static brake without self-energizing
+The mean contact pressure at the brake lining working surface shall be constant at 22 N/cm2 ± 6 N/cm2 calculated for a static brake without self-energizing: